 3. Steel-cut oats with almond or soy milk

-Steel-cut oats, along with almond or soy milk and topped with your favorite fruit are packed with carbs and B vitamins.
+Steel-cut oats, almond or soy milk, and topped with your favorite fruit are packed with carbs and B vitamins.
 I like to add strawberries or blueberries on top for added energy and sweetness.

 4. Pretzels dipped in hummus or peanut butter

 Pretzels provide easy-to-digest carbs for fast energy plus sodium which is a critical electrolyte for runners.
-Hummus and peanut butter are both packed full of carbohydrates, fats, and plant-based protein for muscle repair and recovery.
+Hummus and peanut butter are packed with carbohydrates, fats, and plant-based protein for muscle repair and recovery.

-Pancakes, even frozen waffles (like Eggo brand waffles ) offer up fast-digesting carbohydrates.
+Pancakes, even frozen waffles (like Eggo brand waffles ), offer fast-digesting carbohydrates.
 Top with maple syrup, raw honey, jam, or fruit for an added energy kick.
 If you are a chocolate lover, check out my healthy chocolate pancake recipe or try my gluten-free Peach pancakes.

 6. Apple cinnamon O’s cereal with almond milk and banana